-- an appropriately detailed specification should communicate requirement(s) in a clear, concise and logical fashion;

-- the request for written quotation should include as a minimum:

-- written Specification;

-- Selection Criteria to be applied;

-- o Price Schedule;

-- Conditions of responding

-- Validity period of offer

-- Invitations to quote should be issued simultaneously to ensure that all parties receive an equal

-opportunity to respond.

-- Offer to all prospective suppliers at the same time any new information that is likely to change the requirements.
+- an appropriately detailed specification should communicate requirement(s) in a clear, concise and logical fashion; - the request for written quotation should include as a minimum: - Written Specification/Scope of Work; - Selection Criteria to be applied; - o Price Schedule; - Conditions of responding - Validity period of offer - Invitations to quote should be issued simultaneously to ensure that all parties receive an equal opportunity to respond. - Offer to all prospective suppliers at the same time any new information that is likely to change the requirements. - Responses should be assessed for compliance, then against the selection criteria, and then value for money and all evaluations documented. - Respondents should be advised in writing as soon as possible after the final determination is made and approved.

-Adoption Date - 14 June 2017 Next Review Date - May 2021 Shire President Initial Chief Executive Officer Initial Date 19/05/2021
+Adoption Date - 14 June 2017 Ne ext Review I Date - May 2023 Shire President Initial Chief Executive Officer Initial Date 18/05/2022